John Cunningham (RAF officer): Last tour

-On 3 March 1944 he was awarded another bar to his DSO.
+On 3 March 1944, he was awarded another bar to his DSO.
 The citation saying "his iron determination and unswerving devotion to duty have set an example beyond praise".
 On 11 April 1944, Cunningham was decorated by the Soviet Union with the Order of the Patriotic War, 1st Class.

 Group captain

-In March 1944 Cunningham relinquished command of 85 Squadron.
-He was appointed group captain in command of Night Operations at No. 11 Group RAF.
-At 26 he was one of the youngest to hold that rank.
-Air Marshal Roderick Hill asked him to report to de Havilland in company with Adolph Malan.
+In March 1944, Cunningham relinquished command of 85 Squadron.
+He was appointed group captain (Gp Cpt) in command of Night Operations at No. 11 Group RAF.
+At 26, he was one of the youngest to hold that rank.
+Air marshal Roderick Hill asked him to report to de Havilland in company with Adolph Malan.
 They were to test-fly the de Havilland Vampire.
 Cunningham commented that the machine would make an ideal night fighter.
 Although he was not familiar with the workings of the de Havilland Goblin turbojet, he recommended that if the cockpit was extended to allow for a navigator and the fuel tanks were enlarged, the type could make a formidable interceptor.
 While test-flying, Cunningham and Rawnsley carried out a sortie over Normandy from RAF Uxbridge.
 They overflew the British sector on the 9 June 1944 as the Battle for Caen began.
 They were vectored onto enemy aircraft but were unable to hold their contacts.

-On 13 June 1944 the V-1 flying bomb offensive began and Cunningham was tasked with assisting with their interception.
+On 13 June 1944, the V-1 flying bomb offensive began and Cunningham was tasked with assisting with their interception.
 He also coordinated his efforts with No. 100 Group RAF, which were engaged in intruder operations over occupied Europe.
-Cunningham was concerned at using Mosquitoes for intercepting V-1s because of the dangers of the bomb exploding and damaging the attacking fighter.
-One of his former commanding officers and current Group Captain Edward Crew—an ace with 15 enemy aircraft and 31 V-1s shot down—was forced to bail out when the nose of his Mosquito was split open.
-The operations did not last long and by August 1944 the Mosquitoes were back on bomber support missions.
-He was promoted to wing commander (war-substantive) on 1 September 1944.
+Cunningham was concerned at using Mosquitoes for intercepting V-1s, because of the dangers of the bomb exploding and damaging the attacking fighter.
+One of his former commanding officers and current Group captain Edward Crew; an ace with 15 enemy aircraft and 31 V-1s shot down, was forced to bail out when the nose of his Mosquito was split open.
+The operations did not last long, and by August 1944, the Mosquitoes were back on bomber support missions.
+He was promoted to wing commander (Wg Cdr) (war-substantive) on 1 September 1944.